FAQ

 How should I prepare the backing fabric?

 Your backing may be pieced or it may be one single piece of fabric.
-Above all, all edges must be trimmed equally and it must be square (ie. 90 degree corners) .
+Above all, all edges must be trimmed equally and it must be square.
 The edges of the backing must be on-grain (ie., no bias edges).
 When a backing is overly pieced, it can be difficult doing precise fine-quilting, so please limit how detailed the piecing is on the back.
+Please remove selvages from with pieced seams, as they can pull when the quilt is washed.
+It is preferred, however, to leave selvages on the outer edges of the backing.

 Is there anything I should know before sending my quilt top?